prateek-raj/git-shell/README.md

-# Custom Shell Usefull Commands
+# Custom Shell Usefull Command

 ## Purpose
 To convert build command into a single command.